Candidate SWG Draft

 The one Standardization Target for this standard is Web APIs.

-This standard identifies nineteen Conformance Classes.
+This standard identifies twenty one Conformance Classes.
 Each Conformance Class has an associated Requirements Class.
 The Requirements Classes define the functional requirements which will be tested through the associated Conformance Class.
 Only the Core requirements class is mandatory, all others are optional.

 The Requirements Classes for OGC API — Discrete Global Grid Systems are: